 - Three cases of a partial hysterectomy to only remove their uterus (possibly fallopian tubes also).
 Yet instead, there was the removal of their ovaries, leaving them completely infertile;

 - One occurrence of the wrong area of a breast getting a biopsy, greatly increasing the risk of cancer misdiagnosis, and;

-- 21 instances of the wrong teeth being removed.
+- 21 instances in which removal of the wrong teeth occurred.

-Examples included nine occasions when a central guidewire was not removed; one instance of a surgical glove being left behind in a patient; and four occasions when a surgical needle remained.
+Examples included nine occasions when a central guidewire was not removed; one instance of a surgical glove being left behind in a patient; and four occasions when a surgical needle remains.